onis-csadi/onis-csadi/README.md

 - 👋 Hi, I’m @OnisCsadi
-- 👀 Software engineer at csadio.com
-- 🌱 I design and develop software for business and finance.
-- 💞️ My areas of expertise are web, mobile, desktop and cloud.
+-  A technology consultant specializing in web, mobile, cloud, blockchain and metaverse technologies.
-- 📫 You can reach at onis.csadi@gmail.com
+-  You can reach me at onis.csadi@gmail.com

 <!---
 OnisCsadi/OnisCsadi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.